reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 Again the block is completed by the range `{{ end }}` delimiter.

-The report concludes by including a subscript section that shows the version and date of the Reliably CLI that generated the report.
+The report concludes by including a section that shows the version and date of the Reliably CLI that generated the report.
 This uses a Reliably CLI function to provide the version info.

 ```
 <small>Generating with: The Reliably CLI Version {{ reliablyVersion }}</small>